How to Implement COBOL AES Encryption

 In the event an encryption key is compromised, a new key will need to be created and all encrypted data re-encrypted as soon as possible.
 In non-urgent circumstances it may be possible to adopt a phased migration to a new key, using the date-time of the last encryption to identify whether the old or new key is to be used for decryption, then, if necessary, re-encrypt using the new key.

 We hope this web page and white paper have shown how the Redvers Encryption Module can be used to bring AES encryption to COBOL applications and that it isn't quite so complicated after all.
-If you still have questions, please use our Contact page and we will endeavour to provide an answer as soon as possible.
+If you still have questions, please use our Contact page and we will endeavour to provide an answer as quickly as possible.